NVIDIA/spark-rapids/docs/additional-functionality/filecache.md

 The RAPIDS Accelerator for Apache Spark provides an optional file cache which may improve performance of Spark applications that access the same input files multiple times.
-It caches portions of remote files being accessed onto the local filesystem of executors to speed access if that data is accessed again in the same application.
+It caches portions of remote files being accessed onto the local filesystem of executors to speedup access if that data is accessed again in the same application.

 ## Limitations of the File Cache